yquake2/yquake2/doc/040_cvarlist.md

 * **cl_kickangles**: If set to `0` angle kicks (weapon recoil, damage hits and the like) are ignored.
 Cheat-protected.
 Defaults to `1`.

+* **cl_laseralpha**: Controls how see-through laserbeams are.
+  The value ranges from 0.0 to 1.0, from completely invisible to completely opaque.
+So higher value means better visibility.
+  Defaults to `0.3`.

 * **cl_limitsparksounds**: If set to `1` the number of sound generated when shooting into power screen and power shields is limited to 16.
   This works around global volume drops in some OpenAL implementations